DarkKnight2000/raylib-c-template/README.md

   - `EMSDK_PATH`
     - path to where you downloaded `emsdk`
   - `PYTHON_PATH`
-    - go to `python` folder inside the `emsdk` folder you downloaded and set the correct python version installed
+    - go to `python` folder inside the `emsdk` folder and set the correct python version installed
     - If not set correctly, you may get `'"python"' not found` error.
   - `NODE_PATH`
     - go to `node` folder inside the `emsdk` folder and set the correct node version installed